Flubberschnub/Droplet/readme.md

 # Droplet
 ## About
 Droplet is a simple n-body gravitation simulator.
-The simulation is rendered using Pygame.

 ## Goals
 - Learn about n-body simulations